Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheat Sheet.md

 ## Section 13: Indexes & Constraints
 These are database objects used to enforce data integrity and improve query performance.

-**Use Cases & Tips:**
+> [!tip]
-- **Data Integrity:** Constraints are rules that prevent invalid data from being entered into your tables.
+> - **Data Integrity:** Constraints are rules that prevent invalid data from being entered into your tables.
 A `PRIMARY KEY` (which is both `UNIQUE` and `NOT NULL`) is essential for uniquely identifying each row.
 A `FOREIGN KEY` is crucial for maintaining referential integrity between tables.
-- **Performance:** Indexes are the single most important factor in query performance.
+> - **Performance:** Indexes are the single most important factor in query performance.
 They allow the database to find rows with specific column values quickly without scanning the entire table.
 Create indexes on columns that are frequently used in `WHERE` clauses and `JOIN` conditions.

 ### Indexes:
 ##### 1. Create Index